PTSD stands for post-traumatic stress disorder and is a mental health problem that any of us could face at least once in our lifetime.

 There isn’t just one type of trauma that leads to PTSD.

-There are 3 different types of trauma which could lead to PTSD; they are acute, chronic and complex trauma.
+There are 3 different types of trauma that could lead to PTSD; they are acute, chronic, and complex trauma.

 Acute trauma is formed from a single traumatic event, such as an accident.

 Chronic trauma develops from repeated or prolonged trauma like domestic abuse.